pi2-2019/firmware-mcu-pnp/README.md

 The machine will issue the string "done" after each command is performed correctly.

-### G-codes
+### Supported G-codes
 * `G0 Xnnnnn.nnnnnn Ynnnnn.nnnnnn Znnnnn.nnnnnn Cnnnnn.nnnnnn Ennnnn.nnnnnn` or
 `G1 Xnnnnn.nnnnnn Ynnnnn.nnnnnn Znnnnn.nnnnnn Cnnnnn.nnnnnn Ennnnn.nnnnnn` will
 move the motors in a linear fashion.
 If the machine is in an error status (error flag is set), it will refuse to move unless an automatic or manual calibration is performed.
 The user does not need to send all the positions at once.
+The movement is performed first in the X, Y and Z axis using Bresenham's line algorithm.
+After these axis have reached their desires position, the C axis is moved, performing a Z axis rotation and, at last, the extruder motor is moved to the specified position.
+If any endstop is triggered during X, Y, and Z axis movement, the machine will halt and must be reset.

 * `G33` will start the auto calibration routine.
 If the routine is successful the machine will clear the error flag and set an auto calibration flag.
 The error flag will be set if any unexpected condition is detected in the routine.
+The calibration routine will move X, Y and Z axis to their origins in this order.

 * `G92 Xnnnnn.nnnnnn Ynnnnn.nnnnnn Znnnnn.nnnnnn Cnnnnn.nnnnnn Ennnnn.nnnnnn`
 will set the current position.
 Useful for manual calibration.
 The error flag is always cleared if this command is executed, so it must be used with caution.
 The positions do not need to be sent at once.

-### M-codes
+### Supported M-codes
 * `M10` will turn the vacuum on.

 * `M11` will turn the vacuum off.